-An interview I recently ran with Imelda May about her new music featuring Ronnie Wood of The Rolling Stones and Noel Gallagher of a band that it should have been illegal to disband, eventually turned into a sort of psycho-music-therapy session when she told me off at various stages and for various reasons – the most remarkable of her observations being: “you cannot live in the past of rock music”.
+An interview I recently ran with Imelda May about her duets with Ronnie Wood of The Rolling Stones and Noel Gallagher of a band that it should have been illegal to disband turned out unexpectedly as she told me off at various stages for various reasons – the most provocative of her observations being: “you cannot live in the past of rock music”.

-It sounds as obvious and as uninteresting as a rap song, but when you hear whatever is being produced today and you compare it to even just the average stuff that was made yesterday and generally speaking up to the 1990s, I tell you that yeah, living in the past of rock music is probably getting you nowhere and just serves to further alienate you from today’s world, which is why I would totally recommend that.
+It sounds as obvious and as uninteresting as a rap song, but when you hear whatever is being produced today and you compare it to even just the average stuff made in the golden years of rock and generally speaking up to the 1990s, I tell you that yeah, living in the past of rock music is probably getting you nowhere and just serves to further alienate you from today’s world, which is why I would totally recommend that.

-And so as I was busy nurturing my resentment and loneliness by re-reading on repeat the skill in attending a party is knowing when it’s time to leave which is what R.E.M. said when they split in 2011 after more than 30 years together, I was unexpectedly gifted with an unmissable opportunity to dive into the world of real rock, proper great music and the 1960s British Invasion.
+And so, as I was busy nurturing my musical loneliness by reminding myself that the skill in attending a party is knowing when it’s time to leave which is what R.E.M. said when they split in 2011 after more than 30 years together, I decided to dive into the world of real rock, proper great music and the 1960s British Invasion.

-Last year, I got blessed enough to interview both The Zombies and Christie, two bands that made the history of the British Music Invasion in the 1960s and 1970s together with guys like The Kinks, The Tremeloes, The Yardbirds, The Beatles, The Rolling Stones and everybody else that either:
+This came after I got blessed enough to interview the man who introduced The Beatles to Brian Epstein and also members of bands like The Zombies, Christie, The Merseybeats, The Tremeloes, Gerry and the Pacemakers that made the history of the British Music Invasion in the 1960s and 1970s together with people like The Kinks, The Yardbirds, The Beatles, The Rolling Stones and everybody else that either:

 1) has died too soon

 2) is now old, grumpy, has unfashionable hair but for some reason, he’s way sexier than your 30-something peers.